alrichardbollans/SciNameTransitivity/README.md

 I also found that chaining the resolutions via periodic updates e.g. v10->v11->v12->v13, doesn't seem to mitigate the issue.

-While these percentages seem small, the drift across v10-v13 is less than 2 years of updates, and it's an issue that propagates over time.
+While these percentages seem small, the drift across v10-v13 is less than 2 years of updates (v10 released 2022-12-08, v13 released 2024-05-21).

+It's an issue that propagates over time --- a discrepancy for 0.24% of plant names for v10-v11 and 0.52% for v10-v12 compared to 0.72% for v10-v13.

 This analysis uses the [wcvpy python package](https://github.com/alrichardbollans/wcvpy) and WCVP versions downloaded from http://sftp.kew.org/pub/data-repositories/WCVP/.